codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard the story about the magic tractor?
-It drove down the road and turned into a field.
+Mountains aren't just funny, they are hill areas

 ## Daily Trivia

-HTML is what type of language?
+Who is the original author of the realtime physics engine called PhysX?
- 1. Markup Language
+ 1. NovodeX
- 2. Scripting Language
+ 2. Ageia
- 3. Programming Language
+ 3. Nvidia
- 4. Macro Language
+ 4. AMD

 <details>
   <summary>Answer</summary>
-  Markup Language
+  NovodeX
 </details>